Sachan05/Notes/Non-DSA-Notes/OOPs.md

 * **Questions :**
 Q1.
 Difference between Class and Object?
 Q2.
 What is self?
 Q3.
 Why do we use init?
 Q4.
 Difference between attribute and method?
 - an attribute represents data or state associated with an object, whereas a method represents an action or behavior that the object can perform
 Q5.
 Can a class exist without an object?
-- NO
+- Yes, a class can completely exist without you creating an instance (object) of it.When you define a class in Python, the class definition is immediately executed, and Python creates a class object in memory.
+This allows you to use the class as a standalone container for variables and functions without ever instantiating it.
 Q6.
 Can an object exist without a class?
 - In normal Python code, no. Every object is an instance of some class (even built-in types like int or list).

 **Q7 : Assignment (=) vs Mutation (append, extend, pop, etc.)**